Tips for Having a More Productive Day

 When you’re working on a project, it can be easy to get lost in the details and spend hours on something that should only take a few minutes.
 To avoid this, set a time limit for each task.

-For example, if you’re writing a report, give yourself 30 minutes to write the first draft.
+Let’s say, you’re writing a report.
+So, give yourself 30 minutes to write the first draft.
 Once the time is up, stop writing and move on to the next task.
 If you finish early, great!
 You can use that extra time to proofread or make any necessary changes.

 But if you’re not finished, don’t worry.
 The important thing is that you got something down on paper.
 The first draft doesn’t have to be perfect, and it will be much easier to fix once it’s done.